kettanaito/react-advanced-form/docs/components/formprovider.md

 ## Specification

-A higher-order component used to provide the application-wide form settings to all the children forms.
+A provider component used to supply the application-wide form settings to all the children forms.

 You may think of it as a `<Provider>` from Redux, only for the forms.
 This way the forms in the application, regardless of the depth they are rendered in, follow the options passed to the `<FormProvider>` component, unless specified otherwise.